dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 NumberOfSites - Number of sites in the haplotype.

 SimsPerTrajectory - Number of coalescent simulations that will be done for each trajectory generated under the importance sampling framework.
+An increase of this number generates a bigger precision on the results, since using a greater number of coalescent simulations means a larger collection of L values will be used to calculate P(L|s).

 NumberOfHaplotypesWithTheDerivedAllele - For every coalescent simulation, this will be this number of haplotypes with the derived allele.
 This should match what you simulated on step 1.